-Technology Resources 2000 - 2001 (continued)
+Technology Resources 2003 - 2004 (continued)

-Linus A. Sims Memorial Library: Sims Library utilizes a variety of technologies to deliver services and resources to the students and faculty of Southeastern.
-The Library's online catalog, electronic indexes, full-text databases, and an electronic reserves system are made available on the 70 plus computers available throughout the building.
-Internet access, with free printing, is available throughout the Library.
-Many of the Library's operations are handled through the statewide automated library system, operated by the LOUIS office at Louisiana State University.
-This system is being upgraded to a fully web-based system (Sirsi UnicornLink), offering numerous patron empowerment options in January 2002.
+Linus A. Sims Memorial Library: Sims Library utilizes a variety of technologies, including a 24/7 virtual reference service, to deliver resources and services to the students and faculty of Southeastern.
+The Library's online catalog, electronic indexes, full-text databases, and an electronic reserves system are made available on 120 computers throughout the building.
+Internet access, with free printing, and wireless technology are also offered.
+Many of the Library's operations are handled through the statewide automated library system, Sirsi UnicornLink, operated by the LOUIS office at Louisiana State University.
 Interlibrary Loan transactions are facilitated through use of ILLiad, an electronic Interlibrary Loan system, and through use of Ariel software designed to facilitate timely delivery of articles.
 The Library also subsidizes article delivery services for faculty and graduate students through Ingenta, a database which offers citations from 20,000 multi-disciplinary scholarly journals, in addition to electronic alerting and table of contents services.
 Within the Library, a computer lab, partially funded by the Student Technology Fee, provides access to a variety of application software packages.
-A computer with adaptive equipment and software, (including JAWS, Naturally Speaking, ZoomText, and OpenBook), is available in the Media Dept. A lab/classroom is utilized to allow hands-on experience for students enrolled in the Library's credit course teaching information literacy skills.
+A computer with adaptive equipment and software, (including JAWS, Naturally Speaking, ZoomText, and OpenBook), is available in the Media Department.
+Two laboratory classrooms allow hands-on learning for students enrolled in the Library's credit course teaching information literacy skills and for course-specific bibliographic instruction classes.
 An additional classroom for non-credit instructional sessions utilizes a wireless laptop system to allow hands-on experience.
 The Library's webpage provides links to the myriad of resources and services, with online forms available for a variety of service requests.

 Center for Faculty Excellence: The Center for Faculty Excellence helps faculty assess and incorporate technology in their teaching through workshops, seminars, and individualized training.
-The Center offers software ranging from basic office applications to graphics and video editing programs, as well as a variety of equipment including scanners, color printers, and digital cameras.
+The Center offers software support ranging from basic office applications to graphics and video editing programs, as well as a variety of equipment including scanners, color printers, and digital cameras.
 The knowledge and skills faculty gain through the Center are transformed into tools and strategies that enhance both traditional and distance learning environments.